First steps towards transforming temporary accommodation in Scotland

 Meeting in the centre of Perth, we were delighted to begin by recognising Housing Minister Kevin Stewart’s acceptance in principle last week of all our rough sleeping recommendations.
 While in many ways this is still very early in the journey, it represents a significant milestone, and it is fantastic to know we have the support of the government behind the proposals we have developed with colleagues and people with experience of homelessness.

-The experiences of people who have been homeless has been at the heart of our thinking from the start, and so we turned to the second report of Aye We Can, which Glasgow Homelessness Network have worked hard to co-ordinate.
-They have listened to the views of 425 people from every part of Scotland, either through focus groups, on the phone or by on online survey, all with current or recent experience of homelessness.
+The experiences of people who have been homeless have been at the heart of our thinking from the start, and so we turned to the second report of Aye We Can, which Glasgow Homelessness Network have worked hard to co-ordinate.
+They have listened to the views of 425 people from every part of Scotland, either through focus groups, on the phone or by an online survey, all with current or recent experience of homelessness.
 Some core themes emerged from the consultation:

 - People's priority is to have a safe and affordable home of their own

 - People want services to work together to help people end their homelessness

 - Staff need to understand and be able to respond effectively to the realities of people's lives and circumstances

 - The best solution is to prevent homelessness from happening in the first place